 How are benefits paid if I am diagnosed with a second unrelated

 The plan will pay benefits for a diagnosis of a second (different and unrelated) critical illness only if the two dates of diagnosis are separated by at least one month.
 Cancer diagnoses are subject to the cancer diagnosis limitation.
 See the Critical Illness plan Certificate of Insurance for complete information.

 Why isn’t my illness covered?

-The plan provides coverage for a limited number of critical illnesses.
+Not all critical illnesses are covered.
+The Critical Illness plan provides coverage for a limited number of pre-determined illnesses, including cancer, heart attack, stroke, and severe burns.
 Those selected for inclusion are representative of illnesses most commonly included in group critical illness supplemental health plans.
+COVID-19 is not covered as a qualifying illness under the Critical Illness plan.
 UC reviews benefit plan design annually, and plans are subject to change at time of renewal.
-See the Critical Illness plan Certificate of Insurance for a complete list of qualifying illnesses.
+A complete list of qualifying illnesses is available for review in the Critical Illness plan Certificate of Insurance.

 Does a wellness exam with my physician qualify for the health screening

 Routine wellness exams on their own do not qualify.
 This benefit is payable only for health screening tests or diagnostic procedures that are performed in connection with a routine examination.
 Qualifying health screening tests include, but are not limited to, Pap tests, fasting blood glucose tests, serum cholesterol tests, chest X-rays, and stress tests.
 See the Critical Illness plan Certificate of Insurance for a complete list of qualifying tests and procedures.

 Why is the cost for my coverage different from my spouse’s cost?

 Monthly premiums for the plan are age banded.
 Generally, the older you are, the higher the premium.
 Costs for you and your spouse may differ based on your ages.

 How do hospital confinement benefits work?